navya-sree-2/Personal_Task_Enhancer/README.md

-📋 Personal Task Enhancer
+# 📋Personal Task Enhancer
 Welcome to the Personal Task Enhancer, your ultimate productivity companion!
 This web-based tool is designed to simplify task management, boost productivity, and keep you organized with real-time notifications.
 With an intuitive interface and powerful features, managing your tasks and deadlines has never been easier.

-🛠️ Technology Stack
+# 🛠️ Technology Stack
 Django: A high-level Python web framework for rapid development and clean, pragmatic design.
 SQLite: A lightweight relational database for storing user and task data.
 Bootstrap: For responsive and mobile-friendly front-end design.